Last updated on May 4, 2023

 Your extra mana and cost-discounts don’t go to waste, either.
 Esper artifact decks have access to some of the most value-driven cards in Magic, like Solemn Simulacrum and Baleful Strix.
 These are both great inclusions to help you generate card advantage over your opponents.
 Your finishers will most likely always be animating a bunch of indestructible artifacts with (and including) Darksteel Forge.

 If combo is your way of life, Thopter Foundry can help generate infinite life and turns with Time Sieve and Sword of the Meek to then kill your opponents with Aetherflux Reservoir.

 #6.
 Oloro, Ageless Ascetic

-The classic and extremely popular precon commander Oloro, Ageless Ascetic is in 6th place on this list, and it’s also my favorite commander here today.
+The classic and extremely popular precon commander Oloro, Ageless Ascetic is my favorite commander here today.
 Oloro is the ultimate lifegain/pillow fort commander thanks to the fact you’re gaining life every single turn regardless of whether it’s in play or not.

 Oloro doesn’t have much of a place in the cEDH world; it isn’t an infinite mana outlet and doesn’t bring much to the table early.
 So instead it dominates the mid-high-power games that don’t end on turn 3 or 4.